FLAMEGPU/FLAMEGPU2/README.md

 + Warnings and a loss of performance due to hash collisions in device code ([#356](https://github.com/FLAMEGPU/FLAMEGPU2/issues/356))
 + Multiple known areas where performance can be improved (e.g. [#449](https://github.com/FLAMEGPU/FLAMEGPU2/issues/449), [#402](https://github.com/FLAMEGPU/FLAMEGPU2/issues/402))
++ AMD: RTC & Python not yet supported on AMD GPUs([#1368](https://github.com/FLAMEGPU/FLAMEGPU2/issues/1368))
++ AMD: Fixed block-size of 128 threasd/block used for all kernels due to issues encountered with `hipOccupancyMaxPotentialBlockSize` ([#1387](https://github.com/FLAMEGPU/FLAMEGPU2/issues/1387))